- Upgrading from Coveo for Salesforce V2 to V3

 - If not already done, log in to Salesforce using an administrator account.

-- Ensure your Salesforce Organization is linked to a Coveo Cloud Organization (see Configuring the Coveo for Salesforce Application).
+- Ensure that your Salesforce Organization is linked to a Coveo Cloud Organization (see Configuring the Coveo for Salesforce Application).

 - In Setup, next to your Coveo package, click Configure to access the Coveo for Salesforce Configuration page (Platform Tools > Apps > Installed packages).